Preserving the American Project: The Bias Narrative vs. the Development Narrative

 Important Registration Instructions

 All guests must be registered and should have available all guest's names, mobile phone numbers, emails, and residency, and vaccination information prior to beginning the registration process.
+In-person registration closed on Sunday, May 30, 2021, at 11:59 PM PDT.

 By registering to attend this event you are agreeing to abide by LA County Regulations and Pepperdine University COVID-19 safety protocols which include but are not limited to the following: